-Table 15: LDAP Directory Screen - General Tab Fields
+LDAP Directory Screen - General Tab Fields

-Field Name Description Use Secure Connection Use Secure Socket Layer (SSL) protocol to encrypt data transmission while connected to the LDAP server.
-Disabled by default.
-Note: You cannot select both this check box and the Use Keberos Authentication check box, (You can choose either check box, or neither check box.
-If you do not select either check box, basic authentication is used.)
-Ignore Certificate Validation This option is available only when Use Secure Connection is enabled.
-Note that an appropriate certificate should be imported (for more information, see Cloud User Certificate Management).
-Note the following usage points: If the Policy Server should NOT validate the certificate before starting the SSL session, select this check box.
-If the Policy Server should validate the certificate on each connection, leave this check box cleared.
+Field Name Description Ignore Certificate Validation This option is available only when Use Secure Connection is enabled.
+Note that an appropriate certificate should be imported (for more information, see User Grouping and Certificate Management).
+Note the following: If the Policy Server should NOT validate the certificate before starting the SSL session, select this check box. • If the Policy Server should validate the certificate on each connection, leave this check box cleared.
 (If the certificate is invalid, user import fails and an event, such as a log, trap or email, is created.)
-Use Kerberos Check this check box to use Kerberos Authentication.
-Authentication Note the following points: You cannot select both this check box and the Use Secure Connection check box, (You can choose either check box, or neither check box.
-If you do not select either check box, basic authentication is used.)
-Kerberos Authentication requires that a keytab file be imported (for instructions, see Import Keytab under LDAP Nodes Options) and the following requirements must be met: A DNS server must be present, and all directory servers must be resolved via the Trustwave SWG Appliance.
-The times on the Policy Server and the directory machine must be synchronized.
-Only one Kerberos-authenticated directory can be defined.